GigaExcalibur/Decadences/README.md

 Hello everyone!
 This is the public buildfile for Fire Emblem: Decadences, my submission for MARTH 2023.

 # Devlog, read at your own peril

+## Wednesday, 4-5 and Thursday, 4-6
+- Laptop died on me on Wednesday so I couldn't do a devlog.
-- Began secondary talk convos
+- Regardless I just began secondary talk convos.

 ## Tuesday, 4-4
 - Made more progress in fixing extend weapon name display